Also known as an ILC. This particular survey is often required by Mortgage or Title Insurance Companies before the sale of a property.

-Similar to a Land Survey Plat, an ALTA survey is strictly geared towards companies purchasing commercial property.
+Similar to a Land Survey Plat, but an ALTA survey is strictly geared towards purchasing commercial property.

-Standards created by the American Land Title Association and the American Congress of Surveying and Mapping are used to create
+Standards created by the American Land Title Association (ALTA) and the American Congress of Surveying and Mapping (ACSM) are used to create an ALTA survey.

 The above survey types are connected to county processes and therefore must go through a county review.
 We have a vast amount of experience dealing with the local counties and their requirements for these types of survey needs.

 If you would like more information on these processes and what is involved, please contact our office.

 Copyright © 2019 Evergreen Surveying - All Rights Reserved